jigs1188/ChatBot/README.md

 ## Memory

-Snello has two types of memory:

-1.  **Conversation History**: The conversation history is stored in-memory as a list of messages.
-This allows the agent to remember previous turns in the conversation and respond in a more context-aware way.
-The history is passed to the agent with each new user input.

-2.  **To-Do List**: The to-do list is persisted in a JSON file named `todolist.json`.
-The `app/tools.py` module contains functions for reading from and writing to this file, ensuring that your to-do list is saved even after you close the application.
+Snello persists both conversation history and the to-do list in a single JSON file named `storage.json`.
+This ensures that your conversations and to-do items are saved even after the application is closed.

 ## Tools

-The agent has access to the following tools:
+The agent has access to the following tools, which interact with the `storage.json` file:

 - **`add_todo(todo: str)`**: Adds a new item to the to-do list.
 - **`remove_todo(todo_index: int)`**: Removes an item from the to-do list by its index.